Mercerenies/latitude/docs/spec/ii_standard_library/unit-test.md

 ### `truthy (block).`

 Runs the block.
+This method expects to be run inside a unit test (or somewhere where `$fail` is defined).
 If the block produces a truthy result, that result is returned.
-Otherwise, a `FailedTest` object with an appropriate message is returned.
+Otherwise, `$fail` is called with a `FailedTest` object as the argument.

 ### `eq (a, b).`

 Compares (without evaluating) `a` and `b` for `==` equality.
+This method expects to be run inside a unit test, or somewhere with a `$fail` method.
+If the two arguments are equal, `True` is returned.
-If they are equal, `True` is returned.
-Otherwise, a `FailedTest` object with an appropriate message is returned.
+Otherwise, a `FailedTest` object with an appropriate message is passed to `$fail`.

 ### `throws (exc) do (block).`

 Runs the block.
+This method expects to be run inside a unit test, or somewhere with a `$fail` method.
 If the block throws an exception of the type `exc`, then `True` is returned.
-Otherwise, an appropriate `FailedTest` object is returned.
+Otherwise, an appropriate `FailedTest` object is passed to `$fail`.

 ## The Test Module Mixin Object